Least Developed Countries Independent Expert Group

 Ms. Kabir has been working in the field of development and research for the last 18 years.
 She studied at the Bangladesh Institute of International and Strategic Studies.
 She specializes in governance and women’s issues, particularly women in politics, and has published widely on the topic.
 She is a longstanding activist on women's rights, gender equality and child rights and has also been a newscaster on both national television and radio, and works with the Children's Film Society in Bangladesh.

-Dr. Murombedzi has served as the Coordinator of the Responsive Forest Governance Initiative, an initiative focusing on environmental governance in Africa, since 2011.
+Dr James Murombedzi has served as the Coordinator of the Responsive Forest Governance Initiative, an initiative focusing on environmental governance in Africa, since 2011.
 Prior to this, he was the Chief Technical Advisor (Environment and Energy) to the UN Development Programme in Liberia.
 He was previously the Regional Director for Southern Africa at the International Union for the Conservation of Nature and the Environment and Development Programme Officer for Southern Africa with the Ford Foundation.
 He was a Research Fellow and Lecturer at the University of Zimbabwe for nearly ten years.

 Dr. Murombedzi holds a D.Phil in Applied Social Science from the University of Zimbabwe.
-His research interests include the political economy of environment and rural development, decentralising land tenure and natural resources management, climate change, resource rights and livelihoods.
+His research interests include the political economy of environmental and rural development, decentralising land tenure and natural resources management, climate change, resource rights and livelihoods.